 There are different types of laser engraving machines, from basic to advanced.
-For your DIY crafting purpose, you need a small laser machine, though other tabletop devices are also available.
+It would be best if you had a small laser machine for your DIY crafting, though other tabletop devices are also available.

 These portable laser engraving devices are equipped with different mechanisms.
 The basic idea is to connect it to a smartphone/computer to provide the image.

 For laser engraving to be safe, you should protect your eyes with a pair of tinted glasses.
 Most DIY laser devices come with them.

 - Your laser engraver may need some minor assembly.
 Read the manual.
 Also, understand how to use the device.

 - Install the app/software on your phone or computer to connect the device to the laser machine.
 This software/app should send the image/design to the device.

 - Place the laser machine on the table and set the leather appropriately.
 Turn on the laser and allow the device to engrave the pattern on the hide.

 Here’s a video that shows how the laser engraving device might work.